WSO2Telco/product-hub/README.md

 leverages our open development methodology and is provided by the very same engineers who build the technology.

-For additional support information please refer to https://support.wso2telco.com
+For additional support information please refer to [Apigate Support](https://support.wso2telco.com)

 Known issues of APIGATE AXP INTERNAL GATEWAY
 =====================================